jejacks0n/teaspoon/README.md

 ### Preloading Files

-Some test cases require stubbing Ajax requests, and in those cases you may want to preload the fixture files -- this caches them for later.
+Some test cases require stubbing Ajax requests, and in those cases you may want to preload the fixture files -- which caches them for later.
 You can preload fixtures in your spec helper, or before you start mocking Ajax methods.

 `fixture.preload(url[, url, ...])`